 At a minimum, amortization of an unrecognized net gain or loss must be included as a component of net pension expense for a year if, as of the beginning of the year, that unrecognized net gain or loss exceeds 10 percent of the greater of the projected benefit obligation or the calculated value of plan assets.
 If amortization is required, the minimum amortization is that excess above the 10 percent divided by the average remaining life expectancy of the plan participants.
-For the company's U.S. qualified defined benefit pension plans and the company's non-U.S. pension plans, that period is approximately 14 and 21 years, respectively.
-At December 31, 2023, the estimated unrecognized loss for the company's U.S. qualified defined benefit pension plans and the company's non-U.S. pension plans was \$1.02 billion and \$400 million, respectively.
+For the company's U.S. qualified defined benefit pension plans and non-U.S. pension plans, that period is approximately 14 and 21 years, respectively.
+At December 31, 2024, the estimated unrecognized loss for the company's U.S. qualified defined benefit pension plans and non-U.S. pension plans was approximately \$1.00 billion and \$490 million, respectively.

-For the year ended December 31, 2023, the company recognized consolidated pension expense of \$391.3 million (which includes \$348.9 million of settlement losses) compared with \$47.1 million for the year ended December 31, 2022.
-For 2024, the company expects to recognize pension expense of approximately \$57.7 million.
+For the year ended December 31, 2024, the company recognized consolidated pension expense of \$182.8 million (which included \$130.6 million of settlement losses) compared with \$391.3 million for the year ended December 31, 2023 (which included \$348.9 million of settlement losses).
+For 2025, the company expects to recognize pension expense of approximately \$87.0 million.
 See Note 17, "Employee plans," of the Notes to Consolidated Financial Statements.